 How to make the report - Coaches are required to have with them at all times a Safety Awareness Incident/Injury Track report.
-All the appropriate questions are outlined in this form.
+All appropriate procedures are outlined in this form.
 If an incident occurs, fill out the report and contact your Safety Officer for further instructions within 24 hours.
 At a minimum, the following information must be provided: